1. Adult with a baby

 Can my child travel alone ?

 Yes.
-An Unaccompanied minor (All young passengers ages 4 to 11 at the time of travel) must imperatively have his ticket, identification and certificate of exit with parental consent* (identification form containing the name and address of the person responsible for receiving the child upon arrival, who will be required to have proof of identity).
+An Unaccompanied minor (All young passengers ages 4 to 11 at the time of travel) must imperatively have his ticket, identification and parental consent* (identification form containing the name and address of the person responsible for receiving the child upon arrival, who will be required to have proof of identity).
 All documents must be placed in a pouch worn around the minor's neck.

 At the destination, our ground crew at the airport will take care of the child from the time he/she leaves the aircraft through customs, to the luggage claim, until the person responsible for receiving the minor arrives in order to ensure maximum safety